 “So did He make any requirements of these people?
 Was there any hatred?
 There were none of these—He just no longer wanted to pay any mind to these people who could not follow Him, and at this time His heart was in pain.
 Because He had seen the depravity of mankind and He had felt mankind’s rejection of Him, and when He saw these people or He was with them, human obtuseness and ignorance made Him very sad and left His heart in pain, so He only wanted to leave these people as quickly as possible.
 The Lord didn’t have any requirements of them in His heart, He did not want to pay them any mind, He particularly did not want to expend His energy on them, and He knew they could not follow Him—in spite of all this, His attitude toward them was still very clear.
 He just wanted to treat them kindly, to bestow them with grace—this was God’s attitude toward every creature under His rule: for every creature, treat them kindly, provide for them, nourish them.
 For the very reason that the Lord Jesus was God incarnate, He very naturally revealed God’s own essence and treated these people kindly.
 He treated them kindly with a heart of mercy and tolerance” (“God’s Work, God’s Disposition, and God Himself III”).

 From these words, we see the five thousand people who ate their fill did not truly follow the Lord or seek to know the Lord.
 They just wanted to open their eyes out of curiosity after they heard of the things done by the Lord Jesus.
-The Lord Jesus knew that after eating their fill they could not become His true followers, but instead of detesting, rejecting or not providing for them because they would not follow Him, the Lord Jesus treated them kindly: He treated those who were distant from Him with a heart of mercy.
+The Lord Jesus knew that after eating their fill they could not become His true followers, but instead of detesting, rejecting or not providing for them because they would not follow Him, the Lord Jesus treated them kindly.
+He treated those who were distant from Him with a heart of mercy.
 From this we see that God’s essence is love.
-Regardless of whether people follow God or not, God is full of mercy and grace to them, giving them food to make them alive in the world created by God.
+Regardless of whether people follow God or not, God is full of mercy and grace to them, giving them food to keep them alive in the world created by God.

 Additionally, this miracle lets us see the Lord Jesus’ heart was in pain.
-When He came among those who ate their fill, none of them could understand His will or know His heart voice.
+When He came among those who ate their fill, none of them could understand His will or know His heart’s voice.
 They all just wanted to see His power and ask for grace from Him.
 The Lord Jesus had seen man’s pity and depravity, and man’s rejection of Him.
 At that time, His heart was extremely in pain.
 So neither did He want to stay there, nor did he want to do say more words or express God’s will to them as He did to His disciples who truly followed Him.
 So after these people ate their fill, the Lord Jesus immediately left, bearing alone the pain that mankind brought to Him.
 These are the thoughts of the Lord Jesus that we can see.

 These five thousand people were those who ate their fill.
 Then, among us who follow the Lord today, are there people who eat their fill?
 After observing closely, we’ll find that there are also many.
-Amongst us believers in the Lord, some regard believing in the Lord as a spiritual sustenance and use it to fill their spiritual empty.
+Amongst us believers in the Lord, some regard believing in the Lord as a spiritual sustenance and use it to fill their spiritual emptiness.
 Some believe in the Lord just for receiving grace from Him, so that they can work smoothly, their family can be safe, and so on.
 Some read the Bible every day but never comply with the Lord’s words in practice; they just want to keep following the Lord like before, unreasonably desiring everlasting life and entry into the heavenly kingdom. … Are people as such not those who eat their fill and rely on grace for salvation?
 Could such faith in the Lord receive His commendation?
-Is it different from that of the five thousand people fed by the Lord Jesus?
+Is it different from that of the five thousand people who were fed by the Lord Jesus?

 Then, why did the Lord Jesus speak many words to the disciples who followed Him at that time?
 This was because the majority of them truly followed and pursued knowing the Lord.
 Especially Apostle Peter, he was a model and pioneer for loving God.
 He paid attention to the words of the Lord Jesus, knew his own deficiencies in the Lord’s words, and sought his own entry.
 This way, he gained more enlightenment from God, understood more truths, became the one that obeyed God, knew God, and loved God, and in the end was crucified upside down for God.
 So the Lord especially fixed His eyes on Peter: He entrusted God’s sheep to Peter to shepherd and handed the key of heavenly kingdom to Peter.
 From this we can see those who truly believe in God and pursue the truth are able to receive His commendation, truth, and life.
 Rather, for those who eat their fill, they can only receive some grace because of God’s mercy but not God’s commendation.
 Since they don’t love the truth at all, nor seek to know God or love God, such people won’t gain truth or life eventually.
 From that, it can be seen: God is principled in treating different people, and this is decided by His righteousness.
 So if we want to obtain the Lord’s commendation, then we can’t be simply content to eat our fill when believing in God, or have any extravagant desire for God.
 Instead, we should entrust our heart to God, put in more effort on understanding and practicing the Lord’s words.
 If we do thus continually, God will surely guide us to gain more.